You don’t know

 Forms of THC that resemble food like candies, cookies, mints and sodas

-These new forms are deceptively different, they aren’t easily identifiable, and they can be used discreetly.
+These forms are deceptively different, they aren’t easily identifiable, and they can be used discreetly.
 There are even powders that can be dissolved invisibly in liquids.
 The more you know, the more likely you can detect possible THC use by kids in your life.

 The effects of THC on